Koenkk/zigbee-OTA/README.md

 # zigbee-OTA
-A collection of Zigbee OTA files
+A collection of Zigbee OTA files.